-The Canaan Dog is a Pariah Dog of Israel.
+The Canaan Dog is a pariah (free-living) dog found in Israel and its surrounding area.
 Nobody really knows the exact truth about their origins.
-Some say that he is an originally domesticated dog turned feral, while others believe they are in fact a separate species to the wolf and the domestic breeds of today.
-The reality is that currently there is no evidence to prove, or disprove, either theory.
+Some say that he is an originally domesticated dog turned feral, while others believe they may in fact be a separate species to the wolf and domestic breeds of today.
+The reality is that there is no evidence to prove, or disprove, either theory.

 Bedouins and Druse people have used, and indeed still use, Pariah Dogs of the Canaan Dog type as guard dogs for a very long time.
 However, they have never bred them, but merely take males from the free-living and semi-free litters.

 Professor Rudolphina Menzel, a Viennese a psychologist and dog trainer, was well known as one of the world’s foremost authorities on dogs.
 As a scientist, Professor Menzel had a great interest in pariah dogs, although her first love was Boxers, which she bred.
 Being a Zionist, she had a particular interest in the dog which developed in the area that is today Israel.

 It was in the early nineteen-thirties when Menzel, together with her husband Dr Rudolph Menzel, emigrated from Vienna to Israel, then known as Palestine.
 Upon their arrival, Professor Menzel was approached by the Haganah (Jewish Defence Forces) for help in setting up a dog section.
 After finding that the usual breeds used for guarding, tracking and other tasks were unable to cope with the climate or harsh terrain, Menzel soon turned her attention to the local pariah dog.
 Here she found a dog with all the traits that would make them a good service dog — an alert and agile dog, being territorial and with highly developed senses.